Examiners

 |

-And, while driving, CHAT: impersonal, light-hearted stuff.
+And, while driving, chat: impersonal, light-hearted stuff.
 Take the lead: it’s YOUR test.
-You’re just hiring them for their professional assessment on behalf of the government.
-Believe you’re in charge.
-Because you ARE.
-All the controls are in front of YOU.
-You decide what happens: ultimately, where you go and how you proceed.
+You’re just hiring a government official to professionally assess you.
+Believe you are in charge because you ARE.
+All the controls are set before you.
+YOU decide what happens.

-Lastly, try to ignore what they do with their hands.
-Not every note they make means a fault.
-They have to record other things, too.
-It’s not YOUR job to interpret what they do.
-Your job is to concentrate, and to perform.
+Lastly, ignore what their hands do.
+Not every note they make is a fault.
+It’s not YOUR job to interpret that.
+Yours is to focus, and perform.

-Lastly, try to ignore what they do with their hands.
-Not every note they make means a fault.
-They have to record other things, too.
-It’s not YOUR job to interpret what they do.
-Your job is to concentrate, and to perform.
+Lastly, ignore what their hands do.
+Not every note they make is a fault.
+It’s not YOUR job to interpret that.
+Yours is to focus, and perform.